emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 ![](/media/media/image84.png)

-After the certificate is exported, this certificate should be imported into a trusted certificate file that will be used by the Elasticsearch plugin.
+After the certificate is exported, this certificate should be imported into a trusted certificate file that will be used by the Data Node plugin.

 To import a certificate into a trusted certificate file, a tool called